miestasmia/Perdyshot/README.md

 * [Tallerkenen](http://tallerknen.deviantart.com/gallery/) for making an awesome icon.

 ## TODO :calendar:
-* Other selection types (ancestor window, monitor, screen)
+* Other selection types (window under cursor, monitor, screen)
 * Actual GUI
 * More premade configuration files and bitmaps for different themes/wms
     * Set up a guide so others can contribute with setups for their themes/wms